Travelling and holidaying with a carer

 If you already utilise an informal carer who is willing to assist with your holiday, you don’t have to worry about finding one through a provider.

-However, if you don’t have an informal carer, you may have a home carer that works with you as part of a Home Care Package and may be able to assist you on holiday.
+However, if you don’t have an informal carer, you may have a home carer who works with you as part of a Home Care Package and may be able to assist you on holiday.

 Alternatively, some service providers have specific holiday carers available for you to access.